 “It brings the discussion back round to what a good company looks like,” Marcus says, “and that manifests in the employees’ attitudes and outlook.
 I can only speak for Nutbourne in this instance.
 We’ve had a calm mind and calm attitude and been as clear and transparent as we can on every aspect of the lockdown and how it affects the company.

 “In response to that we’ve got every single one of our team really pulling their weight and in some ways we didn’t think they would – to the extent that some aspects of the business have required very little management.
 It has helped the senior management team to see the whole company in a new light.”

-In seven years Nutbourne Ltd has grown from two employees to 30 managing a whole host of different IT services; in short, he’s used to change and adaptation.
+In seven years Nutbourne, remote IT support London, has grown from two employees to 30 managing a whole host of different IT services; in short, he’s used to change and adaptation.
 So will the change we’ll see post coronavirus come as part of the organisation’s natural evolution?
 Marcus seems to think so.